nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 ## Introduction ##

-The headings below list the elements of the Immunization resource and describe how to populate and consume them.
+The headings below list the elements of the ProblemHeader resource and describe how to populate and consume them.

-{% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed.
-A full list of elements not used is available [here](accessrecord_structured_development_allergyintolerance.html#elements-not-in-use)." %}
+{% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed." %}

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [ProblemHeader profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-ProblemHeader-Condition-1)." %}